AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	`dataset reference date <#date>`__ (i.e. publication).

 :Guidance:
 	Enter a Begin date and/or End date as required.
-Selecting a date will activate a calendar selector.
+Click on |button_edit_calendar| to activate the calendar selector.
 To add additional temporal extents, use the `advanced editor view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__.

 	**2|** Scroll to the extent section (identification tab) and click the |button_edit_plusdrop| button next to the **Temporal element** label.